Timeline for the day of the September 11 attacks: Major events

 7:59 a.m.: American Airlines Flight 11, a Boeing 767 with registration number N334AA, carrying 76 passengers (excluding the hijackers) and 11 crew members, departs 14 minutes late from Logan International Airport in Boston, bound for Los Angeles International Airport.
 Five hijackers are on board.
 Hijacker and ringleader Mohamed Atta would pilot the plane into the North Tower of the World Trade Center.

 8:14: United Airlines Flight 175, a Boeing 767, with registration number N612UA carrying 56 passengers (excluding the hijackers) and 9 crew members, departs 14 minutes late from Logan International Airport in Boston, bound for Los Angeles International Airport.
 Five hijackers are on board.
 Lead hijacker-pilot Marwan al-Shehhi would pilot the plane into the South Tower of the World Trade Center.

-8:14: Flight 11 is hijacked over central Massachusetts, turning first northwest, then south heading straight to New York.
+8:14: Flight 11 is hijacked over Central Massachusetts, turning first northwest, then south heading straight to New York.

 8:20: American Airlines Flight 77, a Boeing 757 with registration number N644AA with 58 passengers (excluding the hijackers) and 6 crew members, departs 10 minutes late from Washington Dulles International Airport, for Los Angeles International Airport.
 Five hijackers are on board.
-Lead hijacker-pilot Hani Hanjour will pilot the plane into the West side of The Pentagon.
+Lead hijacker-pilot Hani Hanjour will pilot the plane into the West side of the Pentagon.

+8:42–8:46 (approx.): Flight 175 is hijacked above northwest New Jersey, about 60 mi northwest of New York City, continuing southwest briefly before turning back to the northeast.
+At this time estimate, Flight 11 is about to descend over New York and is just minutes away from crashing.

 8:42: United Airlines Flight 93, a Boeing 757 with registration number N591UA with 37 passengers (excluding the hijackers) and 7 crew members, departs 42 minutes late from Newark International Airport (later Newark Liberty International Airport), bound for San Francisco International Airport.
 Four hijackers are on board.
 Lead hijacker-pilot is Ziad Jarrah.
 At this time, Flight 175 is being hijacked and Flight 11 is about to descend to New York and is 4 minutes away from crashing.

-8:42–8:46 (approx.): Flight 175 is hijacked above northwest New Jersey, about 60 mi northwest of New York City, continuing southwest briefly before turning back to the northeast.
-At this time estimate, Flight 11 is about to descend over New York and is just minutes away from crashing.

 8:46:40: Flight 11 crashes into the north face of the North Tower (1 WTC) of the World Trade Center, between floors 93 and 99.
 All passengers aboard are instantly killed with an unknown number inside the building.
 The aircraft enters the tower on impact.

-8:50–8:54 (approx.): Flight 77 is hijacked above southern Ohio, turning to the southeast.
+8:51–8:54 (approx.): Flight 77 is hijacked above southern Ohio, turning to the southeast.
 The transponder is turned off by hijacker-pilot Hani Hanjour.